TatsuProject/Document_Understanding_Subnet/README.md

-# Document Understanding
+# Docs-Insights Subnet

-The Document Understanding Subnet is a decentralized system built for advanced document processing tasks.
+The Docs-Insights is a decentralized system built for advanced document processing tasks.
 It combines multiple AI models—including vision models, language models, vision-language models (VLMs), and OCR engines—to accurately understand and extract information from documents.
 This subnet aims to offer a powerful, open-source alternative to proprietary tools, making document comprehension more accessible and efficient.
 By delivering key insights with a single click, it significantly reduces the time and effort required for document review.

 ### Key Capabilities:
 1. **Checkbox and Associated Text Detection** - Currently live and operational on SN-84, outperforming industry standards like GPT-4 Vision and Azure Form Recognizer.